 “Having done theater I don’t think I was ever afraid of looking silly or strange in the photos,” Beard said in an email.
 “For some of them, that’s exactly what the character we were trying to create needed to be.”

 The idea took shape after Beard, now 43, asked Morrow to take photos of her physical transition before and after having gastric bypass surgery.
-Morrow, who is also a freelance art director, ran wild with the notion and The Beth Project
+Morrow, who is also a freelance art director, ran wild with the notion and The Beth Project was born.

 “It was really her trusting me to help define this whole journey for her,” Morrow said.
 “So because my background is in photography as well as graphic design and art direction this was right up my alley.”